-PewDiePie Apologizes For Anti-Semitic ‘Jokes’, Criticizes Media For Attack
+PewDiePie Apologizes For Anti-Semitic Jokes, Criticizes Media For Attack

-PewDiePie is apologizing for his recent use of Nazi imagery and anti-semitic jokes, kind of.
-The famous YouTuber, whose real name is Felix Kjellberg, recently lost out on at least two lucrative deals due to his recent antics so naturally, he’s going to be sorry.
-However, Kjellberg’s apology is lacking as much sincerity as it was filled with his disdain for the way he thinks the media has treated him.
+PewDiePie apologized for his recent use of Nazi imagery and anti-semitic jokes, kind of.
+The famous YouTuber, whose real name is Felix Kjellberg, recently lost at least two lucrative deals due to his antics, so naturally, he’s going to be sorry.
+However, Kjellberg’s apology is lacking in sincerity as it was filled with his disdain for the way he thinks the media has treated him.

-Kjellberg recently posted an apology video where he admits that he may have gone too far with his recent antics.
+Kjellberg recently posted an apology video where he admits that he may have gone too far with his antics.
 He also uses the time on camera to claim that the media is portraying him unfairly by failing to point out that he is not serious in his anti-semitic posts.

 “They don’t call it jokes.
 They call it posts,” Kjellberg said in the video.
 “I made a point that the media takes what I say out of context.
 They take that and put it out of context to use against me to portray me as a Nazi.”

-Just to sum up a some of the recent events that have led to reports that PewDiePie might be a Nazi or at the very least anti-semitic, here are a few examples.
+Just to sum up a some of the recent events that have led to reports that PewDiePie might be a Nazi, or at the very least, anti-semitic, here are a few examples.
 The famous YouTuber recently paid someone on Fiverr to hold a sign up that said “Death to all Jews.”

 In his explanation, PewDiePie says that he was trying to make a point about how absurd the Fiverr website is and that you can get anyone to do anything for just five dollars.
-He did apologize for the stunt but as Salon points out, the disturbing video was still posted online until recently.
+He did apologize for the stunt, but as Salon points out, the disturbing video was still posted online until recently.
 It looks like YouTube may have pulled it down now because upon looking up the shocking Fiverr video, users now get a message that says, “This video is unavailable.”

 “I do strongly believe that you can joke about anything,” Kjellberg explained.
 “But I also believe that there’s a right way and not the best way to joke about things.”